cedricith/nwhacks16/README.md

 # Explore.ly
 A WebVR app using Myo.js to explore Google Streetview in an Oculus Rift with Myo Armband control.

-Based on OculusStreetView by troffmo5.
+Based on OculusStreetView by troffmo5 and myo-street-view by theQuazz (Jesse Rogers)

 Built at nwHacks 2016.